geoserver/geoserver/doc/en/user/source/styling/sld-cookbook/lines.rst

 Details
 ~~~~~~~

-As the :ref:`sld_cookbook_lines_defaultlabel` example showed, the default label behavior isn't very optimal.
+As the :ref:`sld_cookbook_lines_defaultlabel` example showed, the default label behavior isn't optimal.
 The label
 is displayed at a tangent to the line itself, leading to uncertainty as to which label corresponds to which line.

 This example is similar to the :ref:`sld_cookbook_lines_defaultlabel` example with the exception of **lines 12-18**.